wp-plugins/frontier-buttons/readme.txt

 Stable tag: 1.0.3
 License: GPL v3 or later

 Control and organize the button layout of your WP editor toolbar.
-Adds Smileys, Table control, Search/Replace & Preview to WP Editor using tinyMCE standard plugins, works from Wordpress version 3.9
+Adds Smileys, Table control, Search/Replace & Preview to WP Editor using tinyMCE standard plugins.
+Use visual editor for comments - works from WP 3.9

 == Description ==

-Control and organize the button layout of your WP editor toolbar.
-Adds Smileys, Table control, Search/Replace & Preview to WP Editor using tinyMCE standard plugins, works from Wordpress version 3.9

 Frontier Buttons is intentionally made simple :)

 = Main Features =
 * Enable to design your own toolbar setup for your site.
+* Enable visual editor for comments
+* The following tinyMCE moduls added to Wordpresss
-* Table Control
+** Table Control
-* Smileys (emoticons)
+** Smileys (emoticons)
-* Search & Replace
+** Search & Replace
 * Only works from Wordpress version 3.9

 This plugin has been created to separate the tinyMCE editor options from [Frontier Post plugin ](http://wordpress.org/plugins/frontier-post/)